 Your 8-year-old son wakes up crying in the night complaining that his legs are throbbing.
-You rub them and soothe him as much as you can, but you're uncertain about whether to give him any medication or take him to the doctor.
+You rub them and soothe him as much as you can, but you're uncertain about whether to give him any medicine or take him to the doctor.

 Sound familiar?
 Your son probably is experiencing growing pains, a normal occurrence in about 25% to 40% of children.
 They generally strike during two periods: in early childhood among 3- to 5-year-olds and, later, in 8- to 12-year-olds.

 Although growing pains often strike in late afternoon or early evening before bed, pain can sometimes wake a sleeping child.
-The intensity of the pain varies from child to child, and most kids don't experience the pains every day.
+The intensity of the pain varies from child to child, and most kids don't have the pains every day.

 Reviewed by: Steven Dowshen, MD